 You’ll also receive a new tax rate notice with each new year that includes your rate for the upcoming year.
 Depending on the state, these are often mailed out between November of the prior year through March of the effective year.

-If you get a new rate assigned to you for the current or future periods, update your SUI rate in your company profile by following these steps:1
+If you get a new rate assigned to you for the current or future periods, update your SUI rate in your company profile by following these steps:

-Some tax agencies provide us rate exchanges and you may receive a notification that we’ve already updated your rate.
+Some tax agencies provide Gusto with "rate exchanges," and you may receive a notification that we’ve already updated your rate.
 This is a courtesy and is intended to help you pay the correct taxes each quarter.
 There may be circumstances when we are unable to confirm your current rate with a tax agency, and so your company must still confirm that the correct rates are in your company tax profile.1

 If you need assistance adding a rate, please contact customer support from the Help section of your company account.